Non-compact Riemann surfaces are equilaterally triangulable: Appendix: Triangulations of rectangles

 Now every pair $x_k$ and $x_{k+1}$ is connected to a common vertex of $\gamma$, and likewise the two endpoints of every segment of $\gamma$ are connected to a common vertex of our partition.
-Thus we have triangulated the region between $\gamma $ and $\partial R$ by triangles whose angles are bounded away from zero.
-Any triangulation of the vertices of the Whitney squares also has angles bounded away from zero, and this proves the proposition. \end{proof}
+Thus we have triangulated the region between $\gamma$ and $\partial Q$ by triangles whose angles are bounded away from zero.
+It is easy to triangulate the Whitney squares so that all the angles are bounded away from zero, and this proves the proposition. \end{proof}

 \begin{remark} The method described above actually produces a triangulation with $O(N)$ elements where $N$ is the number of partition points we start with.
 It is simple to implement in practice; Figures \ref{Blowup} and \ref{tri_algorithm} were produced using such an implementation in MATLAB. \end{remark}